CyberPixel44/kindle-remote/README.md

-# Kindle Remote Control
+# Kindle Accessibility Remote Control
-A project that allows for wireless remote control of a Kindle e-reader running Koreader.
+A project that allows for easy, low-latency wireless remote control of a Kindle e-reader running Koreader.
+This project was inspired by my lovely Grandfather, Dr. A.M.V.
+Reddy, who still loves to read books to this day!

 ## Acknowledgement
-Big thanks to user [bneo99](https://github.com/bneo99) for creating a base to create this project!
+Big thanks to user [bneo99](https://github.com/bneo99) for the base concept to build this project with!

 # Setup